What Kind of Treatments Do We Offer for Congenital Anomalies?

 As each woman is unique, treatment plans are highly individualized to address her specific needs.

-As such, we have developed a multidisciplinary program composed of providers from female pelvic medicine and reproductive surgery (urogynecology), reproductive endocrinology and infertility (REI), and Pediatric surgery, sexual counselors, and pelvic floor physical therapists.
+As such, we have developed a multidisciplinary program composed of providers from female pelvic medicine and reproductive surgery (urogynecology), reproductive endocrinology and infertility (REI), pediatric surgery, sexual counselors, and pelvic floor physical therapists.

 Managing reproductive outcomes in women with GU anomalies